nftstorage/nft.storage/packages/website/pages/docs/client/js.md

 import { Tabs, TabItem } from 'components/mdx/tabs';
 import Callout from 'nextra-theme-docs/callout';

-The [`nft.storage` JavaScript package][npm-package] is a small and easy-to-use library that can have your JavaScript or TypeScript project integrated with NFT.Storage in minutes.
+The [`nft.storage`][npm-package] JavaScript package is a small and easy-to-use library that can have your JavaScript or TypeScript project integrated with NFT.Storage in minutes.

 The JavaScript client uses the [HTTP API][reference-http-api] to send your data to the NFT.Storage service as a collection of [Content Archives (CARs)][concepts-car].
 Encoding data into CARs locally allows you to send files that would otherwise be too large to fit within the API's size limits, as the client will automatically split large CARs into smaller pieces and the service will re-assemble them once they are all received.